The Cortex-M33 processor is for IoT and embedded applications that require efficient security or digital signal control.

-The processor has many optional features including DSP, a co-processor interface, memory protection units and a floating-point unit.
-The optional co-processor interface opens the door for customisation and extensibility to further decrease the power consumption of the system in the presence of frequent compute intensive operations.
+The processor has many optional features including a DSP extension, TrustZone security for hardware-enforced isolation, a coprocessor interface, memory protection units, and a floating-point unit.
+The optional coprocessor interface opens the door for customization and extensibility to further decrease the power consumption of the system in the presence of frequent compute intensive operations.

-|Architecture||Armv8-M Mainline (Harvard)|
+|Architecture||Armv8-M with Mainline extension|

 ||Optional DSP/SIMD instructions

 ||Optional single precision floating point unit

 ||Optional dedicated co-processor bus interface for up to 8 co-processor units for custom compute